FanDuel promo code for UFC 314: Bet $5, get $250 in bonus bets if your bet wins

-A new featherweight champion will be crowned at UFC 314 when Alexander Volkanovski and Diego Lopes square off in Miami on Saturday, and bettors who are looking to place wagers on any of the night's fights can utilize the latest FanDuel promo code to receive $250 in bonus bets.
+A new featherweight champion will be crowned at UFC 314 when Alexander Volkanovski and Diego Lopes square off in Miami on Saturday, and bettors who are looking to place wagers on any of the night's fights can utilize the latest FanDuel promo code to receive $250 in bonus bets if their first bet of $5+ wins.

 Let's dive into FanDuel's latest offer, including how it compares to promotions from other sportsbooks, and then take a closer look at UFC 314 and some of the top fights on the card, including Volkanovski-Lopes.